310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/monologue.md

 {% endbubble %}

 {% bubble Tetora %}
-Oh jeez… You’re not living all on your own — Don’t just forget about us, please.
+Oh jeez… You’re not livin’ all on your own — Don’t just forget about us, please.
 If you kill Sengoku-kun by “accident,” he won’t be able to rest in peace…
 {% endbubble %}

 {% bubble Kanata %}
-yes! i’m aware! the five of us together are Ryuseitai~♪
+yes! i am aware! the five of us together are Ryuseitai~♪
 {% endbubble %}

 {% bubble Tetora %}